Reviews

 This is Radio Times preview of the BBC2 film Roads to Stardom produced by David Buckton and transmitted on Wednesday 24th December 1980.
 We understand the film will shortly be viewable through BBC Archives.

-Instant Sunshine at Chichester Festival Friday 2nd July
+Instant Sunshine at the Pheasantry 14th July 2024